 Key Stage 4

-All boys take English (Language and Literature) and Mathematics.
+All students take English (Language and Literature) and Mathematics.
 Students must also take qualifications in Sciences, either as separate GCSEs in Biology, Chemistry and Physics, or as a Dual Award GCSE in Science.
 Religious Studies is also compulsory so that students must take a short-course GCSE in RS unless they have chosen the full course RS GCSE as an option.
 Students also choose another 4 or 5 subjects, at least one of which must be a modern foreign language, to make a total of up to 11 GCSE subjects.
 Options available for first study at GCSE include Economics, Business Studies and Photography.
 Part of the week is devoted to non-examination subjects: Personal, Social, Health and Citizenship Education; Physical Education; Careers and Games.
+GCSE exam board specifications are given on each subject page, see menu.

 Key Stage 5

 In the Sixth Form, students typically start Year 12 studying three or four A Level subjects.
 By Year 13 many of those who have started with four A Levels will have decided to continue with three of these.
 Some subjects are available at advanced level which are not available at Key Stages 3 and 4.
-These include Psychology and Politics.
+These include Psychology, Politics and from September 2022, Philosophy.

 The curriculum at Key Stage 5 offers increased scope for personalisation.
 Alongside a wide range of A Level subjects, students can undertake an Extended Project Qualification.
 Additional language courses are also available.
 There are lessons during the week which allow students to take part in sports or other interests which do not form part of a qualification.
 There is also a programme of support, advice and extension sessions.
 A Level exam board specifications are given on each subject page, see menu.